electric-cash/electric-cash/MINING.md

 -	Software budget

 During the following period, the block reward will amount to 75.
 Each subsequent period it will gradually decrease.
+Electric Cash has been designed with a community governance system, so all parameters can be changed if required.

 | Period | Date          | Blocks | Reward        |
 | :----: | ------------- | ------ | ------------- |